globaleaks/whistleblowing-software/README.md

 This is a full rewrite and it collects all of the experience and knowledge gained in building GlobaLeaks 0.1.

 All future development will continue in this direction.
+The complete [Project Plan](http://globaleaks.org/ProjectPlan.pdf).pdf describe the goal withoth technical details.

 The main components of GlobaLeaks 0.2 are [GLClient](https://github.com/globaleaks/GLClient.git) and